IP Licensing

 1. Parties Involved: Clear identification of licensor and licensee.

-2. Identify the IP: Descriptions of the intellectual property to be licensed.
+2. Identify the IP: Descriptions of the intellectual property to be licensed

 3. Rights Granted: Define the type of license and its scope.